ImpactConnect/Code-Challenge/README.md

-# Code-Challenge
-Sure, here's a sample `README.md` document for the three challenges:

----

 # Coding Challenges: JavaScript Toy Problems

 This repository contains solutions to three JavaScript toy problems that cover various aspects of programming logic and calculations.
 Each challenge has a unique focus and provides an opportunity to practice your JavaScript skills.